2018-19 Music Courses

 UAS Music Production and Engineering will actively explore the roles and responsibilities of music producers and engineers from idea inception to finished product.
 Students will immerse themselves in basic studio technologies and recording procedures, focusing on digital audio technology.
 Students will learn about types of microphones, pre-amplification, compression, equalization, microphone placement, tracking, digital effects, mixing and editing, as well as talent management, pre-production and problem solving.
 There will be in-class evaluation of commercial recordings and student work.
 The class culminates in student-produced final recording projects, utilizing the skills taught throughout the class.
 Prerequisite: Music Theory 1 or instructor approval.
 (1/2 credit)

-Advanced Musical Ensemble (Senior Spring Seminar) provides an opportunity for Senior musicians to build, rehearse and perform with a small group in any musical style.
+Advanced Musical Ensemble provides an opportunity for Senior musicians to build, rehearse and perform with a small group in any musical style.
 Seniors may draw from the student body to fill out their group's personnel.
 The bands will work closely with the instructor, but group leaders will also be expected to choose their ensemble's personnel and repertoire as well as run their own rehearsals.
-The class will culminate in a showcase performance featuring all student groups.
+The class will culminate in a showcase performance in May featuring all student groups.
 (Seniors Only) (1/2 Credit)

 Bay Area BlendEd Consortium Courses

-Beats, Rhymes and Life: an Exploration of Hip-Hop, its History & Global Impact
+An Exploration of Hip-Hop, its History and Global Impact

 Courses Offered in Alternate Years